 Today, we can celebrate the blessing of living in a free country.
 We realize how fortunate we are when we consider how many in the world are not free.
 They are enslaved, oppressed, persecuted, or worse.

 And yet, throughout world history, courageous men and women have set out to make freedom possible for those in need of rescue.
 People like Mother Theresa (Catholic nun who ministered to the poor in India and pleaded for the lives of the unborn).
-Or Bonhoeffer (a Lutheran pastor who vehemently opposed Hitler’s persecution of the Jews and sought his assassination).
+Or Bonhoeffer (a Lutheran pastor who vehemently opposed Hitler’s persecution of the Jews).
 Or William Lloyd Garrison (who called America’s enslavement of the blacks “a national sin” and paved the way for the abolition of slavery).
 And Martin Luther King (a Baptist minister who led the American Civil Rights Movement).
 These men and women had three things in common.
 Each one:

 - Saw value in all human life, whether black or white, rich or poor, Jewish or gentile, native or refugee, born or preborn